z-------------/StringFormatter/README.md

 # StringFormatter

-A class that provides `interpolate` and `colorize` methods, intended for use with Spigot.
+A Spigot-oriented class for string interpolation, color code conversion, and basic Markdown formatting.

 ## Methods

 ### `String colorize(String message)`

-Replace `&`-escaped color codes with their `§` equivalents, which will be properly formatted in-game.
+Replace `&`-escaped format codes with their `§` equivalents for in-game display.

 ```java
 formatter.colorize("&6Welcome to the server, #{DISPLAYNAME}.");